 Withdrawal from alcohol begins about six to 12 hours after your last drink.
 You first feel mildly uncomfortable.
 These general, sick feelings last for a few days.
-Being in a licensed medical detox makes these symptoms easier to get through.
+Being in a licensed medical detox center makes these symptoms easier to get through.

 Even more difficult symptoms set in at about 12 to 24 hours after drinking.
 These last about five to seven days.
 These symptoms also feel easier in a licensed and accredited detox.

 People with a lengthy history of drinking go through more difficult symptoms.
 These symptoms of delirium tremens (DTs) include seizure, hallucinations, body tremors, and even risk of death.
 DTs start at about day three.
 Dying from alcohol is extremely rare and is only a risk in the most extreme cases.